+David Thomson1

-David Thomson Age: 65 Toronto, Ontario, Canada Director since 1988 Non-independent Primary areas of expertise: investment 2022 annual meeting votes for: 98.84%
+Age: 65 Toronto, Ontario, Canada Director since 1988 Non-independent Primary areas of expertise: investment management, retail, media/publishing

 David Thomson

 David Thomson is Chairman of Thomson Reuters.
 He is also a Chairman of Woodbridge, the Thomson family investment company, and Chairman of The Globe and Mail Inc., a Canadian media company.
 David is an active private investor with a focus on real estate and serves on the boards of several private companies.
 David has an MA from Cambridge.